AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

 ## Procedure

-1. Log on to the[ECS instance](https://www.alibabacloud.com/help/zh/doc-detail/25434.htm).
+1. Log on to the [ECS instance](https://www.alibabacloud.com/help/zh/doc-detail/25434.htm).
 2. Run the following command to download the MongoShake package:

     ```